What Is Off-Page SEO?

 Those high-quality links will tell Google that you’ve earned the recognition — that your site knows its material — and Google will rank you higher.

-To make sure that your strategy is performing up to par, regularly check your backlinks.
+To make sure that your off-page SEO strategy is performing up to par, regularly check your backlinks.
 You can use tools to analyze your and your competitors’ backlink profiles.
 Some of our favorite backlink tools are:

-When implementing your SEO strategy, don’t just know how to build links, understand why you’re building them.
+When implementing your off-page SEO strategy, don’t just know how to build links, understand why you’re building them.
 You’re building them so you can have a more significant presence and reach the people that you think your services and products could help.